souravvarma-24/Data-Science-with-Advanced-GENAI-Internship-Nov-2025/Assignment_6/readme.md

 *Innomatics Research Labs – Data Science Internship*

-This repository contains a **business-focused data analysis case study** on pizza delivery times for a Domino’s franchise store.
+This repository contains a **business-focused data analysis case study** on pizza delivery times for a Dimino’s franchise store.
-The analysis evaluates whether the store meets Domino’s operational performance requirement based on delivery efficiency.
+The analysis evaluates whether the store meets Dimino’s operational performance requirement based on delivery efficiency.

 The primary objective is to assess **service reliability, risk factors, and percentile-based performance**, rather than building predictive models.